jlatta23/LookupCompanyRevenue/README.md

 The US Government released data on all of the companies that used the program, including their loan size and headcount.
 I realized I could create mathematical models and leverage this information to do research on many private companies.
 After weeks of Control-F searching the Excel files, I realized others would be interested in this content and decided to build a website.

 # Building the model
 I wanted to build revenue estimates of private businesses.
 PPP loan sizes could provide solid insights on a company's payroll and the BLS collects industry statistics on worker productivity (how much revenue is produced by each payroll dollar or employee).
+Some industries are heavily reliant on worker productivity (think accounting firms, lawyers, consultants) while others are heavily reliant on capital productivity (think mining, airlines, oil & gas, anything that requires massive equipment investments).
+While capital vs labor

 Like most data science projects, gathering and cleaning the data was the bulk of the work.
 There was a lot of manual downloading of csv files from Government websites and Python scripting to aggregate and handle missing data.